MohamedMostafa010/C2Lab/README.md

 - Created a phishing-style HTML page to simulate a real website.
 - **Website Purpose:** The fake website mimics a Software Download Center, designed to appear legitimate while serving a malicious payload.
 - The malicious file **(test_file.tar)**, a compressed archive containing the Sliver implant.
-The attacker packs the file into a .tar archive to maintain file permissions, ensuring that execution privileges remain intact when extracted by the victim.
+The attacker packs the file into a **.tar archive to maintain file permissions**, ensuring that execution privileges remain intact when extracted by the victim.

    <img src="assets/Test_File.png" width="500" alt="Our Archived Malicious File" />
 - Hosted it on the C2 server
 - Transferred the HTML file to **/var/www/html/index.html** on the C2 machine.
+- Transferred the our **Malicious File test_file.tar** also to **/var/www/html/** on the C2 machine.
-- Hosted the website using Apache by placing it in the default web root directory.
+- Hosted the website using **Apache** by placing it in the default web root directory.
 - Restarted the Apache service using
   ```sh
   sudo systemctl restart apache2